hardliner66/blog/content/posts/01_my_odin_library.md

 so you can cache the result of parse and re-use it.

 ### stack_tracking_allocator
-Basically the same as Odins `Tracking_Allocator`, but it also stores the stack trace for each allocation.
+Basically the same as Odin's `Tracking_Allocator`, but it also stores the stack trace for each allocation.

 **Windows only**